 Leveraging a CaaS Methodology

-Fortunately, Compiling-as-a-Service (CaaS) offers a way for you to consolidate IBM’s licensing compiler method to a single license on one machine.
-But most importantly we remove the burden of compiling entirely off your plate whereby their CPU utilization is essentially eliminated.
+Compiling-as-a-Service (CaaS) removes the burden of compiling entirely off your mainframe’s plate reducing the MSU consumption.
 With this method you now save vital CPU resources while preserving the level of output you need to stay competitive.

 CaaS has been around for almost two decades, and Cloud Compiling has worked with dozens of Fortune 500 companies to unlock tremendous savings.
 To find out how CaaS can reduce your compiling costs by 50%, guaranteed, reach out to our sales team today.